-A sub-recipient is defined by OMB Circular A-133 as any person or government department, agency, or establishment that receives federal financial assistance from a state entity or any other entity to administer a program.
+A sub-recipient is defined by the Uniform Guidance, section 200.330, as any person or government department, agency, or establishment that receives federal financial assistance from a state entity or any other entity to administer a program.

 The sub-recipient actually administers or controls the program as opposed to the subcontractor who contracts for a specific service on a per-unit basis.
-A key factor in determining the sub-recipient is determining if the entity assumed the responsibility to administer the program.
+A key factor in determining the subrecipient is determining if the entity assumed the responsibility to administer the program.